kmarekspartz/kyle.marek-spartz.org/posts/2013-12-09-widely-and-hakyll.md

         fileName = takeFileName path
 ```

-I've been very happy with this setup, though there remains one issue: With the the `.widely` file in multiple locations, occasionally I'll accidentally call `widely push` in the root of the repository.
+I've been very happy with this setup, though there remains one issue: With the `.widely` file in multiple locations, occasionally I'll accidentally call `widely push` in the root of the repository.
 This isn't a huge issue as widely asks before making changes.
 When I make this mistake, widely detects quite a few files that shouldn't be included.
 I think it'll just take getting used to calling `./site deploy` instead.